AlexSeferidis/AlexSeferidis.github.io/Projects/RISCV_CPU.md

 ## Synopsis

 A single-cycle and pipelined RISC-V CPU, described in SystemVerilog.
-This was a spring term coursework assignment for Imperial module, Instruction Set Architecture & Compilers (IAC).
+This was a spring term coursework assignment for Imperial module, `Instruction Set Architecture & Compilers' (IAC).
 In this group project, I was responsible for designing modules using SystemVerilog as well as writing testbenches with Verilator in C++.

 ## Skills